 Unfortunately driving on the campsite is not allowed.
 Our campsite is car-free.
 However, we have Trolleys and post carts available to transport your materials from the parking spot to your campsite.

 I am staying indoors, will I get a room key?

 Every room and guest kitchen has a key.
 It is up to you if you want to use one.
 The deposit for a key is CHF 40.00 and you will get the money back upon returning the key.
 For leaders, it is also possible to put the deposit on the bill, so you don’t have to worry about having cash on you.

-If I apply as STS, can I come later than than the season starts?
+If I apply as STS, can I come later than when the season starts?

-In the first three weeks of the season we will be training all of our volunteers—therefore it is important that you are available for the whole time.
-If you won't be able to join for the full training, we might need to consider offering the vacancy to people at the waiting list.
+In the first couple of weeks of the season we will be training all of our volunteers—therefore it is important that you are available for the whole time.
+If you won't be able to join for the full training, we might need to consider offering the vacancy to people on the waiting list.

 When can I pay for activities?

 It is possible to pay for your activities before you arrive at KISC or during your stay.
 However, we recommend paying for your activities when you check out.